Overview

 Operation checks

 For example, let's say a web client regularly sends a GraphQL query to retrieve data for its homepage.
-If a schema change involves adding a required argument to a field in that query, it might break that client's existing operation!
+If a schema change involves adding a required argument to a field in that query, it might break that client's existing operation if it doesn't include that argument!
 An operation check helps us guard against this potential failure, listing out the affected operations and allowing the team to address them.
-We'll also take a look at an example of this later on in the course.

 How to run schema checks

-There are two main ways to run schema checks.
-We can run schema checks locally, using the Rover CLI.
-We can also integrate schema checks into our CI pipelines to run automatically (which lets us do things like block merging any pull request that fails schema checks).
-We'll get to the pipeline stuff later in the course.
-For now, we'll focus on running schema checks locally.
+There are two main ways to run schema checks using the Rover CLI.
+We can run schema checks locally in our terminal.
+We can also integrate schema checks into our CI pipelines to run automatically against new pull requests.

-To perform a schema check for a subgraph, we use the Rover CLI's rover subgraph check
+To perform a schema check for a subgraph, we use the rover subgraph check

-command.
-This runs a build check first, then an operation check, and finally outputs the results in the command line.
-It also reports the results to Apollo Studio, so you can view them from your graph's Checks page.
-We'll see schema checks in action in the next lesson.
+This command runs a build check first, then an operation check, then a linter check, and finally outputs the results in the command line.
+It also reports the results to GraphOS, so we can view them from your graph's Checks page.

 Schema checks in the supergraph story